aviv-b/DbAlert/README.md

 ## Known issues
-- Mail in gibrish - make sure 'appSettings.json' file encoding in uft8.
+- Mail in gibrish - Make sure 'appSettings.json' file encoding is uft8.
-- Any other issues will saved on 'log.txt'.
+- Any other issues will saved on 'log.txt' file.

 ## Recommendation
 - Create sql user with limited access for read only authentication.
 - Create mail address spesific for alerts only.

-## Language
+## Written
-- C# .net freamwork 4.7.2
+- .net framework 4.7.2

-## Os
+## OS
 - Windows 7 and above.
-- Windows server R2 2008 and above.
+- Windows server 2008 R2 and above.